Nearly 70% of survey respondents would consider lab grown diamonds for an engagement ring center stone.

 Source MVI Marketing

-Like everything evolving these days, jewelry is no different to other industries and technological advancement is signalling a trend towards lab-grown diamonds instead of mined diamonds for various reasons.
+Like everything evolving these days, jewelry is no different to other industries and technological advancement is signaling a trend towards lab-grown diamonds instead of mined diamonds for various reasons.

 It's Time to Embrace lab-Grown Diamonds